 Demand has been boosted by very strong growth on the trade lanes

-to and from Asia which have increased by nearly 60% in the first
+to and from Asia which increased by more than 67% in the first